Heavenly-C0der/Drone-Photogrammetry-Optimization/README.md

 ## Overview

-This repository presents an academic implementation and analysis of optimization techniques applied to **drone-based photogrammetry**.
+This repository presents an implementation and analysis of optimization techniques applied to **drone-based photogrammetry**.
 The project demonstrates how classical numerical optimization methods can significantly improve the accuracy of 3D reconstruction, camera pose estimation, and ground control point (GCP) alignment in UAV-based mapping workflows.

-The work was developed as part of the course **MDTS4311** and focuses on minimizing reprojection errors, correcting RTK-based drone trajectories, and jointly optimizing overall photogrammetric cost functions.
+The work focuses on minimizing reprojection errors, correcting RTK-based drone trajectories, and jointly optimizing overall photogrammetric cost functions.

 ---